 Taps and dies are metal threading tools that work hand in hand.
 Taps form threads inside a hole while dies carve external threads on a round rod, but both are also used for rethreading when threads have been stripped or for cleaning up existing threads after a plating process.
 Taps can either be powered by machining equipment or by hand with a tap wrench.
-Cutting tool lubricants should be used in conjuction with taps to improve the quality of the threads and to extend tool life.
+Cutting tool lubricants should be used in conjunction with taps to improve the quality of the threads and to extend tool life.
 You’ll find a large variety of high-quality, made in America taps from Norseman Drill & Tool on AFT’s website.
 Choose your type, finish, shank style and thread style by using the filtering menus to the left.

 Types of Taps